punk-domains-2/docs/domains-for-daos.md

 # Domains for DAOs

-Every top-level domain (like .web3, .spartan, .klima) within the [Punk Domains](https://punk.domains) protocol can be owned by a different entity.
+Every top-level domain (like .smol, .spartan, .klima) within the [Punk Domains](https://punk.domains) protocol can be owned by a different entity.
 Which makes it perfect for DAOs and communities.

 ### 1. Unity and belonging